Local farmer honours parents with donation to Nature Conservancy of Canada

 Sprague's pipit, Shoe Lake West, SK (Photo by Stephen Davis)

 Sharon Downs is paying tribute to her parents and her childhood in Saskatchewan with a donation to the Nature Conservancy of Canada (NCC).
 Downs has donated her family’s farmland with the commitment that NCC will sell the land and use the proceeds to conserve natural habitats and wild spaces across Saskatchewan.
 The land being sold will continue to be productively farmed by the new owners, free of encumbrances and conservation agreements.
-This is a remarkable agreement where the land remains as farmland, important to the local agriculture community and keeping the farm heritage, while proceeds will help other conservation efforts.
+This is a remarkable agreement where the land remains as farmland, important to the local agriculture community and keeping the farm heritage.
+Meanwhile, proceeds of the sale will help other conservation efforts.

-Downs’s father Gilbert Rudd began farming on his own in the mid-1930s, starting out by renting a quarter-section of land from a local farmer in the Sanctuary area, north of Swift Current, between Kyle and Elrose, Saskatchewan.
-Rudd married Myrtle in 1937 and they continued to live on the farm, where they grew wheat, durum, oats and barley.
+Downs’s father, Gilbert Rudd, began farming on his own in the mid-1930s.
+Rudd started out by renting a quarter-section of land from a local farmer in the Sanctuary area, north of Swift Current, between Kyle and Elrose, Saskatchewan.
+Rudd married Myrtle in 1937 and they continued to live on the farm.
+Here, they grew wheat, durum, oats and barley.
 They raised cattle, primarily Herefords, pigs, a few horses and chickens.

-Downs was born in Elrose, Saskatchewan, the youngest of two children, and was raised on the family farm, where her passion for nature developed.
+Downs was born in Elrose, Saskatchewan.
+The youngest of two children, she was raised on the family farm.
+This is where her passion for nature developed.
 She appreciates that NCC’s programs and conservation projects follow a consistent, science-based process that includes both research and priority setting, as well as ongoing evaluation.
 Grasslands are considered the world’s most endangered ecosystem and are a critical part of Saskatchewan’s environment.
 They stop erosion, help sustain and purify our water, sequester carbon and are a habitat with some of the world’s greatest biological diversity.
-Being able to protect them is one of the most important things we can do for the future.
+Protecting them is one of the most important things we can do for the future.

-Thanks to Downs’s generous gift, her family’s farmland will be maintained as farmland and NCC will continue to work on conserving priority landscapes so that future generations can walk among grasslands and the species they sustain.
+Thanks to Downs’s generous gift, her family’s farmland will be maintained as farmland.
+NCC will continue to work on conserving priority landscapes so that future generations can walk among grasslands and the species they sustain.